sjtower/super-lunk-world/room_ideas.md

 ## Tiamat
 1. work way to top of arena where a log trap can be triggered all the way down to kill
+1. edit ending - add caveman?
+See what will trigger as you run forward

 # Questions
 1. Does TNT on a FP survive a fall?
 PB?